wp-plugins/video-widget/readme.txt

 = And the others videos =

-Which one? :)
+Tell me. :)

 == Screenshots ==

-1. Default Display
+1. Admin Panel
+2. Frontend